Division of Longshore and Harbor Workers' Compensation (DLHWC)

 - Give written notice of your injury within 30 days to your employer on Form LS-201.
 Notice of death must also be given within 30 days.
 Additional time is provided for certain hearing loss and occupational disease claims.
 Contact your nearest OWCP district office for additional information regarding these types of claims

-- File a written claim for compensation within one year after the date of injury or last payment of compensation, whichever is later.
+- File a written claim for compensation on Form LS-203 within one year after the date of injury or last payment of compensation, whichever is later.
 A claim for survivor benefits must be filed within one year after the date of death.
 The time for filing claims in certain occupational disease cases has been extended to two years

 If you need additional information about your rights under this law, access the link provided below (from the official Longshore website) and contact the appropriate Longshore District Office.